rintnetwork/front-end/src/content/glossary/index.md

 ### layer 2 {#layer-2}

-An area of development focused on layering improvements on top of the Ethereum protocol.
+An area of development focused on layering improvements on top of the ethereum protocol.
 These improvements are related to [transaction](#transaction) speeds, cheaper [transaction fees](#transaction-fee), and transaction privacy.

 <DocLink to="/developers/docs/scaling/layer-2-rollups/" title="Layer 2" />